Vio-Chung/Rap-Speech-Classification/README.md

 pip install -r requirements.txt
 ```
 ### Run the Notebook Cells
 To effectively progress through the model training process, it is crucial to run the cells in your Jupyter notebook sequentially.
-Each cell in the notebook builds upon the previous ones, from data loading and preprocessing to the final stages of model training.
+Each cell in the `BetterNotebook.ipynb` builds upon the previous ones, from data loading and preprocessing to the final stages of model training.
 Here are some important points to keep in mind:
-- Data Reshaping: Different pre-trained models require input tensors of different shapes.
+- **Data Reshaping**: Different pre-trained models require input tensors of different shapes.
 Pay attention to the reshaping steps in the notebook to ensure that your data conforms to the required dimensions for each model.
-- Variable and File Names: In the notebook, variables that store temporary data might have the same names as the .np or .npz files where data is saved.
+- **Variable and File Names**: In the notebook, variables that store temporary data might have the same names as the .np or .npz files where data is saved.
 While they share names, their contents at any given point could be different due to ongoing data processing steps.
-- Saving and Loading Data:
+- **Saving and Loading Data**:
 Throughout the notebook, data is frequently saved to and loaded from .np (NumPy arrays) or .npz (compressed NumPy array archives) files.
 Make sure to modify to your path.

 ### Demo